Beam Energy Measurement using a Bayesian Approach with the Stacked Foil Method: Results and Discussion

 \subsection{Sample Size Reduction}

-A key question arising from the measurement is how many irradiated samples are required for the method to yield a reliable energy determination with sufficiently low uncertainty.
+A key question arising from the measurement is how many irradiated samples are required for the method to yield a reliable energy determination with sufficiently low uncertainty, i.e. the same uncertainty as the one achieved with the full sample size.
 To investigate this, the relative error of the Bayesian fitting procedure has been analysed for reduced datasets of the measurements of \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} { 1}}}, \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} { 2}}}, and \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {4}}}.
 From the complete datasets shown in Figures~\ref{fig:sub1}~-~\ref{fig:sub4}, data points have been removed pairwise from the outer ends, that is, the foils corresponding to the highest and lowest energies were excluded.
 The resulting relative errors of the modelled beam energies are plotted in Figure~\ref{fig:sample_reduction_rel_err}.
 Although this investigation is intended as an initial exploration rather than a definitive determination of the optimal sample size, the observed trend indicates that equivalent relative error could be achieved with sample sizes smaller than that of the complete datasets.
 As